 William Bradford (American, 1823-1892)

 N.B.
-William Bradford, one of the preeminent marine painters of the 19th century, was born and raised near the harbor town of New Bedford, Massachusetts.
+William Bradford, one of the preeminent Marine painters of the 19th century, was born and raised near the harbor town of New Bedford, Massachusetts.
 Against the wishes of his strict Quaker parents, he pursued a career in painting.
-Initially self-taught, Bradford began to study with Dutch painter Albert Van Beest (1820-1860) in the late 1850s and the two artists frequently collaborated.
+Initially self-taught, Bradford began to study with Dutch painter Albert Van Beest in the late 1850s, and the two artists frequently collaborated.
 Starting in 1861, Bradford made a series of trips to Labrador and the Arctic, where he was profoundly influenced by the bright light and vivid colors of the area.
-His paintings of the Arctic contain rich detail in sailing vessels and fishermen, while at the same time capture the expressiveness of the clouds, water, and ice formations.
-The rich scenery and atmospheric light remained a constant source of inspiration for Bradford throughout his career.
+By 1868 Bradford had managed seven trips to the Arctic.
+His paintings of that region contain rich detail in sailing vessels and fishermen while, at the same time, capture the expressiveness of the clouds, water, and ice formations.
+This rich scenery and atmospheric light remained a constant source of inspiration for Bradford throughout his career.

 The absence of a condition statement does not imply that the lot is in perfect condition or completely free from wear and tear, imperfections or the effects of aging.
 Condition requests can be obtained via email (lot inquiry button) or by telephone to the appropriate gallery location (Boston/617.350.5400 or Marlborough/508.970.3000).
 Any condition statement given, as a courtesy to a client, is only an opinion and should not be treated as a statement of fact.
 Skinner Inc. shall have no responsibility for any error or omission.